Comparing causal parameters with many treatments and positivity violations: Identification and estimation

 \subsection{Efficient influence function and one-step estimator}

 The first-order bias of the nonparametric plug-in can be characterized by the efficient influence function (EIF) of the parameter, which can be thought of as the first derivative in a von Mises expansion of the parameter \citep{von1947asymptotic}.
-The EIF can be used to construct estimation which can achieve $\sqrt{n}$-convergence with nonparametric estimators for the nuisance functions.
+The EIF can be used to construct estimators that can achieve $\sqrt{n}$-convergence with nonparametric estimators for the nuisance functions.
 In this section, we establish a doubly robust-style estimator based on the EIFs of the parameters $\big\{ \bbE(Y^{Q_a}) \big\}_{a=1}^{d}$.
 We focus on $V = X$ for simplicity, but provide a comprehensive analysis in the supplement.
 To derive the EIF and establish a doubly robust-style estimator, we require a strengthening of the necessary positivity assumption from~\eqref{eq:positivity-condition}. \begin{assumption} \emph{Intermediate positivity: } $\exists\ \varepsilon > 0$ such that $\bbE \left[ \prod_{a=1}^{d} \one \Big\{ \pi_a(X) > 0 \Big\} \right] \geq \varepsilon.$ \end{assumption} This assumption is stronger than \eqref{eq:positivity-condition} in the same sense strong positivity is stronger than weak positivity: Assumption~\ref{asmp:intermediate-positivity} requires boundedness away from zero.
 It is necessary in the same way that typical strong positivity is necessary for establishing semiparametric efficient estimators \citep{khan2010irregular}.
-The next result provides the EIF for $\bbE(Y^{Q_a})$ with generic intervention function $f(\cdot)$ and smooth approximation function $s(\cdot)$.
+The next result provides the EIF for $\bbE(Y^{Q_a})$ with generic smooth approximation function $s(\cdot)$.

-\begin{theorem} \textbf{(Efficient influence function)} Let $\psi_a$ denote the identified parameter in Proposition~\ref{prop:id}, where $q_a$ is defined in example~\ref{example:smooth-general} and $V = X$.
-Suppose Assumption~\ref{asmp:intermediate-positivity} holds and $f(\cdot)$ and $s(\cdot)$ are twice differentiable with non-zero bounded second derivatives.
+\begin{theorem} \textbf{(Efficient influence function)} Let $\psi_a$ denote the identified smooth trimmed treatment-specific mean in Proposition~\ref{prop:id} and let $V = X$.
+Suppose Assumption~\ref{asmp:intermediate-positivity} holds and $s(\cdot)$ is twice differentiable with non-zero bounded second derivatives.
 Then, the un-centered EIF of $\psi_a$ is

 where